 - No Puppet plugin is available

 What do you think?

 Pulp 3 continues to provide the Pulp 2 core features while providing several key improvements along with an updated tech stack.
-If you have any questions or feedback, or would like to know more about the key changes, write to the Pulp mailing list or join the conversation on IRC.
+If you have any questions or feedback, or would like to know more about the key changes, write to us on Discourse or join the conversation on Matrix.